Predicting the supremum: optimality of "stop at once or not at all": The maximum of a L evy process

 \subsection{The general case}

 For a general L\'evy process with nonfinite L\'evy measure $\nu$, the construction of the previous subsection is no longer possible because the jump times are dense in the time interval $[0,T]$.
 Here we shall use the fact that a general L\'evy process on $[0,T]$ can always be obtained as the almost sure uniform limit of a sequence of processes of the form \eqref{eq:path-representation}.
 However, in order to ensure that this can be done while preserving the uniform domination of increments (i.e. \eqref{eq:increment-domination}), some extra conditions appear to be needed.
 Let the L\'evy-Khintchine representation of $X=(X(t))_{t\geq 0}$ be given by \eqref{eq:LK-representation-2}.
+(In what follows, it will be notationally more convenient to write $X(t)$ instead of $X_t$.)

 \begin{definition} We say $X$ is {\em balanced in its small jumps (BSJ)}, if

 \end{definition}

 This condition is always satisfied when $\nu$ is symmetric on a sufficiently small interval $(-\eps,\eps)$ where $\eps>0$, or when $\int_{0<|y|<1}|y|\nu(dy)<\infty$.
 (In the latter case, the non-Gaussian part of $X$ has finite variation.)
 In the case when $\int_{0<|y|<1}|y|\nu(dy)=\infty$, \eqref{eq:almost-symmetric} may be interpreted as saying that $\nu$ is {\em almost} symmetric in a sufficiently small neighborhood of the origin.
 Roughly speaking, this means that we allow the small jumps of the process to be dense in time, provided that the positive and negative jumps more or less balance each other.
 It allows us to still think of the number $\gamma-L$ as the `drift' of the process.